Gravy77/milk_python_game/README.txt

 This is a simple text based web-game written in Python 3.7.
 It uses Python classes, inheritance, dictionaries, loops and other Python syntax to form a working game.
 The web interface uses html and css.
-It uses the flask module to create a virtual environment from which it can be accessed as a web application.
+It uses the flask module to create a virtual environment from which can be accessed as a web application.
 The game uses the session module to store session data.

 Please see the screenshots before attempting to run the web game.